wso2-incubator/esb-connector-ibmmq/README.md

 20. accessMode - Exclusive/Shared whether the queue operations can initialize in parallel or sequential pattern
 21. replyQueue - The queue which the reply message or the report message should dispatch if the message type is MQMT_REQUEST or MQMT_REPORT
 22. replyTimeout - Timeout for the listener of the replyQueue
+23. connectionNamelist - List of hosts and ports in case of connection failure
+24. channelList - List of channels in case of connection failure
+25. reconnectionTimeout - Reconnection timeout

 #### Sample proxy service without ssl
 ```